robertodefarias/robertodefarias/README.md

 ---

-My approach lies at the intersection of cutting-edge technology, applied creativity, and human-centric understanding.
-I don't just solve technical problems; I craft solutions that propel business transformation.
+My approach lies at the intersection of **cutting-edge technology, applied creativity, and human-centric understanding**.
+I don’t just solve technical problems; I craft solutions that **propel business transformation** — and I’m now ready to bring this experience into a company that values innovation and